steelwheels/Canary/Document/CanaryObjectNotation.md

 ````

 #### Method Value
-At the Amber Programming Language, here are 2 kinds of method.
+At the Amber Programming Language, here are 2 kinds of method:
+* Event method
+* Listener method

 ##### Event method
 The event method is called by controller when the user action is detected.
 For example, when the button is pressed by user, the "pressed" method will be called.